 Tatiana has won numerous awards in music, including first place in the 2013 UWM Bands Area Concerto Competition, Honorable Mention in both the 2016 and 2017 Concord Chamber Orchestra Walter A. Dorothy J. Oestreich Concerto Competition and Tatiana was chosen as the alternate for the 2018 Upper Midwest Flute Association Young Artist Competition.
 Recently, Tatiana won Honorable Mention in the 2022 Floot Fire Virtual Soloist competition in the Professional/Teacher category.
-Aside from numerous orchestras, Tatiana has performed with a number of chamber, vocal, and theatre groups in Southeast Wisconsin such as the Milwaukee Ballet Orchestra, Wisconsin Wind Orchestra, Milwaukee Opera Theater, the Jubilate Chorale, the Milwaukee Children's Choir, the MacDowell Club of Milwaukee, the Concord Chamber Orchestra, The Kenosha Wind Quintet, The Lakeshore Chorale, The East Side Chamber Players, Present Music, The Milwaukee Mandolin Orchestra and In Tandem Theater, among others.
+Aside from numerous orchestras, Tatiana has performed with a number of chamber, vocal, and theatre groups in Southeast Wisconsin such as the Milwaukee Ballet Orchestra, Wisconsin Wind Orchestra, Milwaukee Opera Theater, the Jubilate Chorale, the Milwaukee Children's Choir, the MacDowell Club of Milwaukee, the Concord Chamber Orchestra, The Kenosha Wind Quintet, The Lakeshore Chorale, The East Side Chamber Players, Wisconsin Music Ventures, Present Music, The Milwaukee Mandolin Orchestra and In Tandem Theater, among others.
 In October of 2019, Tatiana was the Guest Artist at Alverno College in Milwaukee, WI, where she performed a recital for the students and faculty.
 Tatiana hopes there will be more guest artist opportunities for her in the future as she enjoys reaching out to college students!

 Tatiana has participated in masterclasses at UWM with Elizabeth Buck, Marco Granados, Jeani Foster, Sonora Slocum, Jenny Bouton-Schaub, Mary Stolper, in the 2015 Wisconsin Flute Festival with Peter Sheridan, in the 2015 Iowa Piccolo Intensive with Nicole Esposito and Sarah Jackson, the 2016 Chicago Flute Club with Nicola Mazzanti and the 2017 Upper Midwest Flute Association with Mimi Stillman.